 One of the important observations Rumford made in these experiments was that heat appeared to be inexhaustible.
 As long as the horses went round, the water boiled.
 Thus, there was no way that heat could be a substance, called “Caloric,” as was then believed.
 At some point, a “substance” in the metal must run out.
 He concluded that heat was some form of MOTION.
 Here, of course, he was quite right, since heat is now thought to be the motion of atoms and molecules, although these had not been described when Rumford wrote.
 What he just missed, and he was very close to making this discovery, was the equivalence of work and heat, which we now call the First Law of Thermodynamics.
 That is, you put in so much work (the horses walking round) and you get so much heat (the water boils).
 This equivalence never varies.
 This Law was formulated some forty years later, by J. P. Joule, and to his credit, he acknowledged that Rumford’s experiments had proved it, and that the so-called mechanical equivalent of heat that Rumford had calculated was reasonably accurate, given his quite crude experiments.

-In Jane Austen’s time, science, or natural philosophy as it was known (hence D. Phil. or Ph.D.) was just coming out of a period when it was an intellectual curiosity for the upper classes, and people were beginning to realise that major improvements in life, and indeed money, could be made from its application.
+In Jane Austen’s time, science,1 or natural philosophy as it was known (hence D. Phil. or Ph.D.) was just coming out of a period when it was an intellectual curiosity for the upper classes, and people were beginning to realise that major improvements in life, and indeed money, could be made from its application.
 Count Rumford was right up with his times on this.
 To his credit, he deliberately did NOT patent any of his inventions; rather, he publicized them for the common good.
 Indeed, Rumford’s character was in some ways the antithesis of Jane Austen’s.
 He was a (self-made) aristocrat, extremely autocratic and quite unable to get along with people as individuals, typically his daughter or his colleagues at the Royal Institution.
 At the same time, he was also very public spirited, with a real interest in helping the poor.
 His energetic attack on poverty in Munich has been mentioned, and he wrote several papers describing how the poor could be housed, and particularly how they could be made comfortable, and how they could be fed.
 “If it were generally known how little trouble and how little expense are required to do much good, the heart-felt satisfaction which arises from relieving the wants and promoting the happiness of our fellow creatures is so great that I am persuaded acts of the most essential charity would be much more present, and the mass of misery among mankind would consequently be much lessened” (Vol. 5, 30).
 Jane Austen, on the other hand, was less interested in doing good for the masses than in getting to know individuals.
 Even Lady Catherine, whose character rather resembles Rumford’s, did good only for those around her.
 Not until her last work did Jane Austen reflect the changing mores of the times: Mr. Parker approves of sea-bathing for the masses, provided they did it at Sanditon and rented his houses!

 Turning now to Count Rumford’s scientific output, Professor Sanborn C. Brown, in his 1970 edition of Rumford’s papers, reproduces sixty papers, of which I estimate thirty-one as being on pure science (eighteen are on heat and the rest mainly on light and the properties of water.)
 Five are on topics of public interest such as housing the poor and reorganizing the army, and twenty-four are on applied science, as we now call it, including six on chimneys and efficient combustion, nine on steam heating (including one on “The Salubrity of Warm Bathing”), and the remainder include papers on improved lamps and coffee makers, to which we will return, on guns and gunpowder, the design of wheels, and even a design for a frigate.
 The last was never built, a pity since British designs were known to be inferior to French, and notably so to American (e.g., U.S.S.
 Constitution, etc.).

-Thus, we see in Jane Austen’s time considerable advances in science as well as great efforts to bring science to public use, and Rumford founded the Royal Institution for exactly that purpose.
-It is true that these advances, which during her lifetime were mainly in the industrial arena, did not seem to impinge upon the country life she loved.
+Thus, we see in Jane Austen’s time considerable advances in science as well as great efforts to bring science to public use, It is true that these advances, which during her lifetime were mainly in the industrial arena, did not seem to impinge upon the country life she loved.
 But then it has been widely commented that neither did the terrible wars of the time, nor the political aftermath of the French and American revolutions.
 Certainly, only in her reference to Rumford do we see her, or her characters, affected by changing technology, although in Sanditon’s Mr. Parker we perhaps see her describing the entrepreneurial class that was rapidly infringing on the position of the landed gentry, largely due to the rising Industrial Revolution.
 It is interesting that Jane Austen had Mr. Parker deal in property and renting, which she would know about, rather than steam engines or manufacturing, which she would not.
 In a letter to the Prince Regent’s chaplain, on 16 September 1813, Jane Austen commented on the “subjects of science and philosophy, of which I know nothing.”
 There are, however, two other inventions of the good Count that I’m sure would have pleased her.
 These are the lamps and coffee pots from his research in Paris.